vivek7768/marvel-level-0-report/master.md

 * **Real-world Testing:** Observed how physical component tolerances (resistor/capacitor variations) affect the theoretical 60% goal.

 ---
+# Task 14: Active Participation

+### OBjective
+To participate in a technical event and apply problem-solving skills using AI tools.

+### Reverse Prompt Engineering | Impetus 26.0 (CTRL + Z)
+Participated in a specialized challenge focused on the mechanics of Large Language Models.

+* **Objective:** Analyzed complex AI-generated outputs to reconstruct the exact prompts required to replicate them.
+* **Key Learnings:** Gained a deep understanding of how prompt architecture, constraints, and stylistic cues influence model behavior.
+* **Outcome:** Improved practical skills in prompt optimization and black-box model analysis.
+---
 # Task 15: Introduction to VR

 Virtual Reality is a technology that uses computer-generated images which are displayed directly through a head-mounted display on our eyes, giving us a full immersive experience.
 The user can give inputs through controllers that fit in both hands.